pranabdas/espresso/docs/theory/problem-statement.md

 $$

-Fortunately, in most practical purposes, the potential field is not a function of time ($t$), or even if it is a function of time, they changes relatively slowly compared to the dynamics we are interested in.
+Fortunately, in most practical purposes, the potential field is not a function of time $(t)$, or even if it is a function of time, they changes relatively slowly compared to the dynamics we are interested in.
 For example, the electrons inside a material are subjected to the Coulomb filed of the nucleus.
 The nucleus is heavy and their motion is much slower than the motion of the electrons.
 In